PACIFIC: Can LLMs Discern the Traits Influencing Your Preferences? Evaluating Personality-Driven Preference Alignment in LLMs: PACIFIC Dataset

-For Openness, Conscientiousness, Extraversion, and Agreeableness, we adopt a Mirroring Strategy based on Self-Congruity Theory ~\cite{sirgy1985using, sirgy2018self}.
+\paragraph{The Mirroring Strategy (O, C, E, A)} For Openness, Conscientiousness, Extraversion, and Agreeableness, we adopt a Mirroring Strategy based on Self-Congruity Theory ~\citep{sirgy1985using, sirgy2018self}.
 This theory posits that individuals prefer products, activities, or content that reinforce their established self-concept.
 Users with these traits predominantly seek \textbf{\textit{Alignment}}; for example, a highly Conscientious user prefers highly structured tools, while a highly Open user prefers novel and complex experiences.

-\textbf{Scoring Criteria for O, C, E, A:} To operationalize this, we define the annotation scale based on the \textit{spectrum} of the trait characteristics present in the preference statement: \begin{itemize}[nosep, leftmargin=*] \item \textit{Score 1-3 (Low Trait Expression)}: The preference reflects the characteristics associated with the low end of the trait spectrum(e.g., Routine/Tradition for Openness). \item \textit{Score 4 (Neutral)}: The preference shows no strong directional alignment with the trait. \item \textit{Score 5-7 (High Trait Expression): } The preference reflects the characteristics associated with the high end of the trait spectrum (e.g., Novelty/Complexity for Openness). \end{itemize}
+Scoring Criteria for O, C, E, A can be found in Appendix \ref{app:criteria}.